 There are several benefits of postpartum belly binding, including:

 1. Repairing diastasis recti

 According to the Mayo Clinic, during pregnancy, the growing uterus stretches the muscles in the abdomen.
 This can cause the two large parallel bands of muscles that meet in the middle of the abdomen to separate — a condition called diastasis recti or diastasis recti abdominis.
-The Malaysian technique of Bengkung binding is helpful in bringing those bands of muscles back together in order for the Linea Alba, or connective tissue, to strengthen and support the muscles more effectively.
+The Malaysian technique of Bengkung binding helps bring those bands of muscles back together for the Linea Alba, or connective tissue, to strengthen and support the muscles more effectively.

 2. Pelvic Support

 In addition to supporting the abdominal area, belly binding also provides support for your pelvic area.
-During pregnancy and childbirth, a woman’s body produces the hormone Relaxin, which helps her body physically become looser and more flexible in order to birth her baby.
-When binding postpartum, you are taking advantage of the Relaxin in the body by putting pressure on the hips and pelvis to go back to its pre-pregnancy state more easily.
+During pregnancy and childbirth, a woman’s body produces the hormone Relaxin, which helps her body physically become looser and more flexible to birth her baby.
+When binding postpartum, you take advantage of the Relaxin in the body by putting pressure on the hips and pelvis.
+This helps to get the pelvic area back to its pre-pregnancy state more easily.
 This also helps to firm and support the areas that are still loose from pregnancy as the Relaxin reduces in the body.

 3. Lower back support

 The Bengkung method of binding is also helpful in supporting the lower back.
 It is well known that the abdominal muscles have a direct relationship to the back muscles.
 They are both key components of a muscular network and provide the strength to keep the body upright and for movement.
 When these core muscles are in poor condition, additional stress is applied to the spine as it supports the body.
 This can make you more prone to back injury or back pain.
 With the abdominal support, the back is supported as well.
 Having lower back support helps to reduce strain and improves posture.